fivetran/dbt_mailchimp/README.md

 | [mailchimp__members](https://fivetran.github.io/dbt_mailchimp/#!/model/model.mailchimp.mailchimp__members)           | Each record represents a member in Mailchimp, enriched with campaign metrics and (optional) automation metrics.                                                        |
 | [mailchimp__segments](https://fivetran.github.io/dbt_mailchimp/#!/model/model.mailchimp.mailchimp__segments)          | Each record represents a segment in Mailchimp, enriched with campaign metrics and (optional) automation metrics.
 This output is enabled if you are using segments.                  |

+### Materialized Models
+Each Quickstart transformation job run materializes 33 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?